MrPrimate/ddb-adventure-muncher/README.md

 Books with partial scene adjustment:

 * Curse of Strahd
+* Icewind Dale: Rime of the Frost Maiden

 If you wish to help improve the scene wall and lighting information, see the below section.